-Are you looking for ideas of useful gifts for that Frugal Person in your life?
+Are you looking for ideas for useful gifts for that Frugal Person in your life?

 Most frugal people don’t want you to buy them THINGS just for the sake of things.
 Many are super practical and want everything to have a purpose, specifically a money-saving purpose.
 Frugal people enjoy getting useful gifts that they can use.

-Here are some ideas of useful gifts that your frugal friend will appreciate.
+Here are some ideas for useful gifts that your frugal friend will appreciate.

 Useful Gifts for Your Frugal Friend

 I love my croc-pot, and so do most frugal people I know!
 Croc-pots are great for meal prep and other home cooking recipes like cider, stews, and sauces.
 A croc-pot is a mainstay in every frugal person’s home so that any frugal person will enjoy this useful gift.

 The instant pot is the new fun gadget that everyone loves.
 It’s a croc-pot and pressure cooker combined in one, and you can do so many versatile things with it, like make homemade yogurt.
 If you have someone who heavily relies on a beans-and-rice diet, this is a great gift because it cooks dried beans quickly and easily.